Hash Generator

 Legacy systems, git commit IDs

-Digital signatures, TLS, passwords
+Digital signatures, TLS, certificates

 High-security systems, large data